ubco-cmps/data301_course/project/milestone03.md

 #### Additional Reading on Relative imports AKA "what did I just do?"

 - [This article](https://realpython.com/absolute-vs-relative-python-imports/#relative-imports) is a very comprehensive guide to importing files and functions in python.
-Much of this is beyond the scope of DATA 301, but for those interested and curious, that is a very useful resource.
+Much of this is beyond the scope of COSC 301, but for those interested and curious, that is a very useful resource.

 ## Task 4.
 Conduct your analysis to help answer your research question(s)